Decipher the secret of the mummification process of the ancient Egyptians | Science

 The discovery also reveals that some of the materials used in the embalming process were imported from other regions of the ancient world, such as the Mediterranean region, the rainforest and the Southeast region.
 ASIAN.
 This indicates the existence of trade and communication links between these regions and ancient Egypt.

-Regarding the above discovery, Deputy Head of the Egypt-Germany Archaeological Delegation, Ms. Susanna Beck, said that the study has contributed to “revealing” a lot of knowledge about the composition of materials used for mummification.
+Regarding the above discovery, Deputy Head of the Egypt-Germany Archaeological Delegation, Ms. Susanna Beck, said that the study has contributed to “revealing” a lot of knowledge regarding the composition of materials used for mummification.

 For example, the substance “antiu”, which is often mentioned when describing mummification processes, is translated to mean “myrrh” or “agarwood,” but research results show that this is a mixture of of oils from cedar, juniper, cypress and tallow.